victoriyaforsythe/PyVALION/README.md

 # Installation

-PyVALION can be installed from PyPI, which will handle all dependencies:
+PyVALION can be installed from PyPI, which handles all dependencies:

 ```
 pip install PyVALION